Younganswer/mips_pipeline_simulator/README.md

 	$ make run
 * Rule "run" execute following command
 	* ./mips_pipeline_simulator test.asm data.asm
-* Recomand not to use in manual
+	* Using in manual is not recommended
 <br/>

 #### For custom File